chriswk/newblog/posts/2010-09-11-maven-archetype-creation-2.md

----
-layout: post
-title: Maven archetype creation
-author: chriswk
-published: false
-date: 2010-09-11T14:54:23+0200
-tags: [archetype, maven, war]
-categories: [coding]
----

-<p>I work at a company where we use Maven for main build processes, and having a decent archetype to avoid having to setup the common cruft between our projects would help.</p>
+I work at a company where we use Maven for main build processes, and having a decent archetype to avoid having to setup the common cruft between our projects would help.
-<p>This is a documentation of the steps I did to set-up the internal company archetype for framework agnostic webapps (I.e. a maven module with packaging set to war).<br />
+This is a documentation of the steps I did to set-up the internal company archetype for framework agnostic webapps (I.e. a maven module with packaging set to war).<br />
-Tasks for the archetype</p>
+Tasks for the archetype
 <ul>
 <li>Configure logback to have a debug.log written to the ${contextPath}/logs/debug.log.</li>
 <li>Set up distribution management section</li>